Stool Color Changes (cont.)

 Black tarry stools

-Black stools are a worrisome symptom because it may be due to bleeding into the gastrointestinal tract, most often the esophagus, stomach or duodenum.
-Red blood cells are broken down by digestive enzymes and turn the stool black.
-These stools tend to be tarry and foul smelling.
+Black stools are a worrisome symptom because it may be due to a large amount of bleeding into the GI tract, most often from the upper GI tract including the esophagus, stomach, and duodenum.
+Red blood cells are broken down by digestive enzymes in the intestine and turn the stool black.
+These stools tend to be tarry (sticky), and foul smelling.
 This can be a medical emergency; black tarry stools should not be ignored.

-Blood from nosebleeds or from dental procedure and injuries can be swallowed and may be the cause of black stool.
+Blood from nosebleeds or from dental procedures and injuries can be swallowed and may be the cause of black stool, but the amount of bleeding usually is not substantial enough to do this.

 Bright red stools

 The most common cause of bright red stool is bleeding from hemorrhoids, but other bleeding causes are much more significant.
 For that reason, blood in the stool should never be ignored.
-Other causes include infection, inflammatory bowel disease (Crohn's disease, ulcerative colitis), diverticular bleeding, tumors, and arteriovenous malformations (AVM).
-Brisk bleeding from the upper GI tract may cause stools to be red instead of black because there has not been enough time for the red blood cells to be digested.
+Other causes include infections of the intestines, inflammatory bowel disease (Crohn's disease, ulcerative colitis), diverticular bleeding, tumors, and arteriovenous malformations (abnormal communications between arteries and veins in the wall of the intestine that rupture).
+Brisk bleeding from the upper GI tract may cause stools to be red instead of black if there has not been enough time for the red blood cells to be digested.
 Red food coloring and beets can also give a reddish hue to the stool.

 Light-colored white or clay-colored stools

-White or clay colored stool are often seen with liver or biliary tract diseases.
-Lack of bile which gives stool its brown color leaves it appearing pale.
+White-or clay colored stool are often seen with diseases of the liver or bile ducts.
+It also may be caused by pancreatic cancer that blocks the bile ducts.
+Lack of bile gives stool its brown color and leaves it appearing pale.

 Viewers share their comments